maxlopvaz/portafolio/README.md

 _Database and Accounting Administrator_
 In my role as a Database and Accounting Administrator at Marmoles y Canteras López, I led financial and administrative operations.
 My responsibilities included data analysis, budgeting, regulatory compliance, and generating financial reports.
 I provided an analytical perspective that contributed to the growth and efficiency of the company.

+Freelance and External Consultant • January 2023 - Present
+• Participation in personal and team projects as a freelancer and external consultant, addressing different challenges in data analysis projects, also taking part in the data science teams and data engineering applications to diverse fields.

 ### Education

 **Bachelor's Degree in Physics**